brice-allen/CSC3916_HW1/README.md

         * Response status code (e.g. 200)
         * Response time < 200ms
 ### Submissions
-* All source code should be stored on github (remember .gitignore for node_modules)
+* All source code should be stored on github (remember .gitignore for the node_modules)
 * API needs to be deployed to Heroku
 * Create a README.md at the root of your github repository with the embedded(markdown) to your test collection
     * Within the collection click the (...), share collection &#8594; Embed